 Throughout my various travels around the globe, I found no significant difference in one's safe travel in South East Asia providing you take a few necessary precautions.
-As a westerner we tend to live most of our lives in one or other comfort zone permitting us a relative happy and safe environment in our immediate surroundings.
+As a westerner, we tend to live most of our lives in one or other comfort zone permitting us a relatively happy and safe environment in our immediate surroundings.

 When we decide for the first time to undertake the "risky" business to venture further than our nearest supermarket and take a plunge into the unknown, all hell seems to break loose and perhaps a little paranoia may set in.
 Well, that doesn't necessarily have to be the case here in Thailand.
 Thailand is safer than a lot of other countries around the world, including where I live in South Africa.

 I travelled to Thailand with my niece the day after the Royal Thai Army staged a coup d'état on Tuesday 19 September 2006 against the then prime minister, who later fled the country, and is now in exile.

 My friends were concerned for my safety, only I seemed more concerned for their safety back home.
 I tend to view travel in a completely different light.
 Perhaps the uncertainty is all in the mind.